adaltas/cs-bigdata-2021-spring/courses/01.introduction/README.md

 ## Basic knowledge: Distributed systems

-Group of computers that appear as a unique and coherent system to the end user
+Group of computers/servers that appear as a unique and coherent system to the end user

 ## Basic knowledge: Horizontal vs vertical scaling